AlexTuli/library/readme.md

 1) USERS:

 Look for books in library +++
+Show list of books in subscription. +
+Login +
 Registration. +

-Show list of books in subscription. +
-See notification+
+See notification-

 Return old book.